 I recently completed a middle grade fiction novel about a little girl who lives across the street from a graveyard.
 It’s my gift to my first daughter.
 I just need to find the courage (and time!) to publish it.

 Maybe after I write my gift to my second…

-As the mama of a preschooler and infant, writing fits into the cracks of life, those minutes while their eyes shut or someone else watches them.
+As the mama of a preschooler and a toddler, writing fits into the cracks of life, those minutes while their eyes shut or someone else watches them.
 Even as I type now, my family sleeps upstairs, unaware of the words pouring out of my heart.

-I’m a writer, teacher, mama, yogi.
+I’m a writer/editor, teacher, mama, yogi.
 I don’t have it all figured out, but that’s what makes it all worthwhile.